Sacramento Northern Railway: Reducing electrification

 The SN received its first diesel locomotives in 1941 and this began its process of de-electrification.
 All electric operation ceased in 1965 at Yuba City after which the railway operated as a dieselized freight subsidiary of the Western Pacific.
 Trackage was abandoned over the years, especially that which duplicated routes on other railroads.
 The SN name ceased to exist with the WP's acquisition by the Union Pacific in 1983.

-Present day segment
+Present day segments

-The SN line south of Sacramento connecting the present day ghost towns of Montezuma, Dozier, and Cannon in Solano County is now owned and operated and electrified by the Western Railway Museum as a heritage railway.
+A 22 mi segment of the SN line in Solano County is owned, operated, and electrified by the Western Railway Museum as a heritage railway.
 Much of the SN's former equipment is part of the museum's permanent collection.